Okay, so we’ve made oobleck, or sensory goop, many, many times over the years.

 - Make sudsy goop (on Kids Play Box)

 P.S.
-If you have a corn sensitivity in your family, you can make oobleck with arrowroot powder instead.
+If you have a corn sensitivity in your family, you can make this with arrowroot powder instead.

 Pin It for Later